tengcharmaine/tp/docs/UserGuide.md

 * Only one patient record will be retrieved at any one time.
 * Finds the person with the specified `IC_NUMBER`.
-* The `IC_NUMBER` refers to the IC number shown in the displayed person list.
+* The `IC_NUMBER` refers to the IC number shown in the displayed patient list panel.
 * The `IC_NUMBER` **must be the FULL IC NUMBER**.
 * The search is case-insensitive. e.g `t0123456a` will match `T0123456A`.
 * Only the IC number is searched.